 As consumers, we have the right to expect that the products we purchase will work as advertised.
 We also have a right to expect that we can use those products safely.
 When a defective product causes you to sustain injuries, you can seek compensation through a product liability claim.
-At McGowan, Hood & Felder, LLC, we handle complex litigation involving defective products for clients throughout South Carolina and nationwide.
+At McGowan, Hood, Felder & Phillips, LLC, we handle complex litigation involving defective products for clients throughout South Carolina and nationwide.
 Please contact us to find out more about our services.

 What is a product liability lawsuit?